Nominate someone for an Arts Leadership Award

 “Sarasota County is blessed with an abundance of exceptional individuals who are passionate about the arts and are willing to share their talents,” Executive Director Jim Shirley said.
 “It is through their leadership that our cultural community is able to prosper and grow.
 We are honored to recognize these individuals through the Arts Leadership Awards.”

-Nominations can be made in the following categories: philanthropy, arts management, arts education, artistic achievement, volunteer, and cultural champion.
+Nominations can be made in the following categories: philanthropy, arts management, arts education, artistic achievement, volunteer and cultural champion.
 The deadline for nominations is Friday, Sept.
-27.
+27, according to the Arts and Cultural Alliance of Sarasota County.

 This year’s selected recipients will be recognized at the Alliance’s Annual Awards Ceremony at 7 p.m. on Monday, Oct.
 21, at Van Wezel Performing Arts Hall.
 The awards ceremony and performance presentation is free and open to the public.